Our Story

 In the 250,000 square meters of the Rivellino Park in Osoppo the festival assumes the dimensions that have accompanied it to the present.
 It is reconfigured as a holiday destination to spend four to eight days (and subsequently nine and ten days) with a clear differentiation between the festival with ‘day’ activities -the concerts are more spaced out- and night, with all its musical prominence.
 The camping area becomes a highlight, in the natural park at the foot of the Alps, which favours moments for meeting and socializing among the thousands of festival goers from around the world -150,000 people on average for ten consecutive editions in Osoppo- and helps forge a sense of belonging to the Rototom family.
 And to create the atmosphere of pacifism, tolerance and multiculturalism that define the event.
 The number of stages increase (Showcase, Dub Room) and the line-up to continues to add even more of the greats of the reggae scene, with exclusive events in Europe, and the rising stars of the Jamaican genre.

-The extra-musical areas take shape, supported by the extension of the space: the Social Forum, dedicated to conferences and debates with sociologists, politicians, religious representatives and intellectuals; African Village and Living Energy (Pachamama today) with sessions of capoeira, percussion and African dance courses; spaces for meditation and ones with seminars devoted to natural medicine and to Rastafarian philosophy; as well as areas with creative workshops for children.
+Extra-musical areas take shape, supported by the spaciousness of the space: the Social Forum, dedicated to Talks and debates with sociologists, politicians, religious and intellectuals; African Village and Vivir la Energía -today Pachamama- with capoeira sessions, percussion and African dance courses; spaces for meditation or seminars dedicated to natural medicine and Rasta philosophy; or areas with creative workshops for children.
 The Reggae University is also gestated, for the exchange of experiences between artists and audience.

-Osoppo also represents a change in the organizational structure with more specialized equipment (the Media Office is developed) that include European partners and unquestionable international projection linked to an increase in foreign audiences.
-The web is translated into seven languages (English, Italian, French, Spanish, Portuguese, Slovenian and German) and bus routes are organized across several countries.
+Osoppo has also brought with it a change in the organizational structure, with more specialized teams – the Media Office was created – that include European collaborators and an unquestionable international projection linked to the increase in foreign audiences.
+The website is translated into seven languages (English, Italian, French, Spanish, Portuguese, Slovenian and German) and bus routes are organized between various countries.

 The promotion of reggae culture is reflected in initiatives such as the European Reggae Contest aimed at gathering talent emerging bands (2002-2015).